juicedata/juicefs-csi-driver/docs/en/examples/mount-resources.md

 ---
-sidebar_label: Config Mount Pod Resources
+sidebar_label: Resource Management for Mount Pod
 ---

-# How to set resource limit and request in mount pod
+# How to configure resource request and limit for Mount Pod

-This document shows how to set resources limit and request to JuiceFS mount pod.
-The resource limit/request of mount pod inherits the limit/request of CSI node DaemonSet by default.
+This document shows how to [configure resource](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers) request and limit for JuiceFS Mount Pod.
+The resource request and limit of the Mount Pod are inherited from the resource request and limit of the `DaemonSet` of the JuiceFS CSI Node by default.

 :::note
-If you want to clear resource limit/request of mount pod, need to clear resource limit/request of CSI DaemonSet as well
+If you need to clear the resource request and limit of the Mount Pod, you need to clear the resource request and limit of the `DaemonSet` corresponding to the JuiceFS CSI Node.

+It is not recommended to clear the resource request and limit of the Mount Pod, which may affect the stability of the cluster.
 :::

 ## Static provisioning

-You can set resources limit and request in PV:
+You can set resource request and limit in `PersistentVolume`:

 ```yaml {22-25}
 apiVersion: v1